-While I wouldn’t rely on this completely, it is probably true in Iran.
+While I wouldn’t rely on this, it would probably happen in Iran.
 The minute you pull out a map, someone is there to help you.
 Often if you look thirsty, someone will invite you in for tea and it only takes about 3 minutes of honest conversation before your new Iranian friend will offer up their home, their table, and their life in hopes of making you feel welcome.
-Granting hospitality to foreigners is deeply ingrained in the Iranian culture and they feel very embarrassed about how they are portrayed in the media.
+Granting hospitality to foreigners is deeply ingrained in the Iranian culture and they feel very embarrassed about how they are portrayed in the global media.

-People think of Iranians as Arabs.
+Many foreigners think Iranians are Arabs.
 They’re not.

 People think that bombs go off in Iran.
 They never do.

 People think that Iranians are terrorists.
-You’d be hard pressed to find one outside of sketchy border areas.
+You’d be hard pressed to find a terrorist outside of sketchy border areas.

 People think that Iranians hate the West.
 They don’t.
-Some hate Americans and if you look at their history, you’ll see why.
+Some hate Americans and if you look at their history, you’ll maybe understand why.

-Here is where you have to be careful entering Iran.
 It is true, there is less petty crime and bad business deals done here, but that doesn’t mean that they don’t exist.
-Iranians are humans, living in a developing nation and the same precautions should be taken while travelling here as anywhere else in the world.
+Iranian people are humans, living in a developing nation and the same precautions should be taken while travelling here as anywhere else in the world.
 While the regular local population is completely genuine, loving and trustworthy, Taxi drivers, tour guides and business owners are still out to make a buck.